quietoutthere/react-expense-tracker/README.md

-# A To Do App with React
+# A To Do application with React

 Use it here [here](https://quietoutthere.github.io/calculator/)